Red-naped ibis: In culture

 The Tamil Sangam literature mentions a bird called the "anril" which was described as having a curved bill and calling from atop palmyra palms (Borassus flabellifer).
 Madhaviah Krishnan identified the bird positively as the black ibis and ruled out contemporary suggestions that this was a sarus crane.
 He based his identification on a line that mentions the arrival of anrils at dusk and calling from atop palmyra palms.
 He also pointed out ibises to locals and asked them for the name and noted that a few did refer to it as anrils.
 Sangam poetry also mentions that the birds mated for life and always walked about in pairs, one of the leading reasons for others to assume that this was the sarus crane, a species that is not found in southern India.

 A number of names in Sanskrit literature including "kālakaṇṭak" have been identified as referring to this species.
 Jerdon noted the local names of "karankal" and "nella kankanam" in Telugu and "buza" or "kālā buza" in Hindi.

 In British India, sportsmen referred to the species as the "king curlew", "king ibis" or "black curlew" and it was considered good eating as well as sport for falconers (using the Shaheen falcon).
 They would race and soar to escape falcons.
+Cultivators referred to the species as "planter's friend" based on the large number of crickets the ibises consumed on indigo plantations.